DurgNomis-drol/mytoyota/README.md

 password = "MyPassword"

 # Get supported regions, can be passed to the optional 'region' argument of MyT
+# At this moment, only the 'europe' region is supported
 print(MyT.get_supported_regions())

 client = MyT(username=username, password=password)